Rellikeht/dotfiles/.vim/keys.md

 ## Miscelanous

 - r - redraw command
-- w - SudoWrite
-- W - toggle wrap
+- w - toggle wrap
 - y - in normal paste, in visual copy to X11 clipboard
 - Y - like ;y, but using X11 primary
 - Q - source %